anansaleh/SportsList/README.md

 in folder < **server** >  I have a small application server that read the json file from the local disk and response it the server run at  http://localhost:3002/

-I have access the url http://www.betvictor.com/live/en/live/list.json via VPN and save the json file in my local hard disk.
+I have access the url http://www.betvictor.com/live/en/live/list.json via Proxy  and save the json file in my local hard disk.

 ---